mostav02/me_cleaner_wiki/Internal-flashing-with-coreboot.md

      $ flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=10000 -c <CHIP MODEL> -w dump.bin

 Everything should be now exactly as before, and the system should boot again.
-If you really want to have a deblobbed Intel ME firmware you can open an issue on GitHub and look for possible solutions.
+If you really want to have a deblobbed Intel ME firmware you can take a look at [this page](https://github.com/corna/me_cleaner/wiki/HAP-AltMeDisable-bit) and, if nothing works, open an issue on GitHub and look for possible solutions.